Camp of the River Lizard

 What stayed the same?

-Of course camp always has the same fun aspects of bonding with mates, singalongs, and more than a few beers, but it was good to see a lot of the familiar favourites that Goons have come to expect at camp.
+Of course camp always has the same fun aspects of bonding with mates, singalongs, and a couple of beers, but it was good to see a lot of the familiar favourites that Goons have come to expect at camp.

 One tradition of camp is Book Club.
 At the core of everything we are a book club afterall.
 While we all go to our separate chapters every month, camp is a good time to sit down with Goons you don’t usually sit down with and discuss some writing.
 Things are a bit different at camp: we read and discuss a short story instead of a full book.
 This year we read “The Drover’s Wife” by Henry Lawson.
 We won’t go into the story (read it yourself), but, as predicted, Goons did what they did best and had a good chat about prose.